bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

       attrlink: https://unsplash.com/@konni
   - src: beau-swierstra-Ndz-4phqtlg-unsplash.jpg
     name: beau
-lastmod: 2022-07-25T20:09:40.575Z
 categories: [Shortcode]
 tags: [Block, Image]
 ---

-Because no Markdown element corresponds to the complex HTML `<figure>` tag, we need this shortcode for self-contained images.
+Because no Markdown element corresponds to the complex HTML `<figure>` tag, we need this shortcode for self-contained stand-alone images.
 {.p-first} <!--more-->

-Hugo already provides a [`figure`]({{< relref "internal#figure" >}}) shortcode and Perplex overrides it.
+Hugo already provides a [`figure`]({{< relref "internal#figure" >}}) shortcode and Perplex overrides this shortcode.

+## Syntax

 The original syntax remains valid with **two exceptions**.

 1. The Perplex shortcode allows to write the caption between the starting and closing shortcode tag.
 When there is no shortcode closing tag, we need to add a slash to the last angled bracket, to mark the shortcode as self-closing like `{{</* figure src="image" /*/>}}`.

-    Should we miss the self-closing slash, Hugo can’t recognize the mistake.
-It will treat all the following Markdown as the expected caption and produce a garbled page.
+    Should we miss the self-closing slash, Hugo can’t recognize the mistake and expects a closing tag.
+It will treat all the following Markdown as the caption and produce a probably very garbled page.

 2. The {$title} parameter has a different meaning in Perplex.
-The Hugo shortcode treats it as a caption title and generates a `<h4>` tag.
-The Perplex {$figure} interprets the {$title} parameter as title attribute and adds it to the resulting figure tag, because the caption should contain only inline Markdown.
+The Hugo shortcode treats it as a title for the caption and generates a `<h4>` tag.
+The Perplex {$figure} instead uses the {$title} parameter as title attribute and adds it to the resulting figure tag, because captions should contain only inline Markdown in the Perplex layout.

-## Syntax

-You’ll find the syntax for Hugo’s built-in `figure` in the [docs][hugofig].
-The Perplex version offers the same set of named parameters.
-Because it tends to get very long and error-prone, Perplex offers an alternative syntax using Hugo’s page resources.
+The Perplex version offers the same set of named parameters as Hugo’s built-in shortcode and a few more to specify size and position of a figure.

-### Resource meta-data
+### Named parameters

-We can specify the following parameters with the given keys and types of values:
+We can specify the following parameters with the given key names and types of values:

 | Parameter | Key | Values |
 |:---------|:----------|:---------|